nshulman/ApigeeAuthProvider/README.md

 - Fill out Client Id (e.g. 123abcde-12ab-123de) - **leave blank if using named credential**
 - Fill out Client Secret - **leave blank if using named credential**
 - Fill out Scope here if you have an application Scope.  *note: this is the only Scope used by ApigeeAuthProvider, the Scope value in the Named Credential will not be used*
-- If a Named Credential will be used for the auth endpoint, follow the steps below and use the developer name (e.g. ApigeeEval_AuthEndpoint)
+- If a Named Credential will be used for the auth endpoint, follow the steps below and use the developer name (e.g. ApigeeEval_AuthEndpoint).
+Otherwise, leave this field blank.
 - The additional fields can be left blank, unless they are needed for your implementation

 *Optional: Using a Named Credential to store the Authorization Endpoint secrets:*